On the density of strongly minimal algebraic vector fields: The first projective prolongation

-Since $\phi$ and $p_X$ are proper and the composition of proper morphisms is proper, we can conclude that $p_Y \circ \phi_1$ is proper.
-It then follows from the fact that $p_Y$ is separated that $\phi_1$ is a proper morphism (see \cite[II, Corollary 4.8]{Hartshorne} for the properties of proper morphisms) so that $\phi_1$ is an étale cover too.
-We can then define
+Since $\phi$ and $p_X$ are proper, the composition $p_Y \circ \phi_1$ is also proper.
+It then follows from the fact that $p_Y$ is separated that $\phi_1$ is a proper morphism.
+See \cite[II, Corollary 4.8]{Hartshorne}.
+Hence, the morphism $\phi_1$ is an étale cover too and we define

-This correspondence sends horizontal subvarieties to horizontal subvarieties: indeed, in one direction if $Z$ is a horizontal subvariety of $\P(T^\ast Y)$ then the image under $\phi_1$ of an irreducible component $T$ of $\phi^\ast Z$ is an irreducible component of $Z$ and it follows that $\phi \circ p_X(T) = Y$.
+This correspondence sends horizontal subvarieties to horizontal subvarieties: indeed, if $Z$ is horizontal in $\P(T^\ast Y)$ then the image under $\phi_1$ of an irreducible component $T$ of $\phi^\ast Z$ is an irreducible component of $Z$ and it follows that $\phi \circ p_X(T) = Y$.
 Since $X$ is irreducible, the only closed subvariety of $X$ projecting generically on $Y$ is $X$ so that $p_X(T) = X$.
-Conversely, if $Z$ is a horizontal subvarieties of $\P(T^\ast X)$ the irreducible components $H_Y$ of $\phi_\ast Z$ are the images under $\phi_1$ of irreducible components of $H_X$ of $Z$.
+Conversely, if $Z$ is a horizontal in $\P(T^\ast X)$, the irreducible components $H_Y$ of $\phi_\ast Z$ are the images under $\phi_1$ of the irreducible components $H_X$ of $Z$.
 It follows that